Gelatinized Black MACA Powder (Bulk) Organic

 Only $6.00 Shipping for up to 2kg!

-Concentrated, digestible maca powder.
-This is most energetic, easily digestible Maca we have sampled after trying maca from dozens of growers, distributors, and processors.
+Potent, digestible maca powder.
+This is most energetic, digestible Maca we have sampled after trying maca from dozens of growers, distributors, and processors.
 We believe this gelatinized form best captures the fortifying, uplifting essence that defines maca.
 In being lightly cooked, our gelatinized black maca is closest to traditional preparation, used for thousands of years to enhance stamina, libido, and well-being.
 It is 100% digestible, and we feel it is the form most acceptable to all people.
 Exactly what does "Gelatinized" mean? (click for information)

 We buy directly from the Peruvian farmers who grow, harvest and process it.